Flight-Free-UK/flight_free_uk_website/source/posts/pandemics-and-climate.html.markdown

 ![](/images/uploads/08aug_episode_blog.jpg)

-## The coronavirus pandemic is a global health crisis.
-What can it teach us about the climate crisis?

 ### In this episode, we talk to [Dr Sweta Chakraborty](https://swetachakraborty.com) about risk and behaviour, about how the pandemic and climate change are connected, and what the pandemic tells us about our relationship with nature.

-Dr Sweta Chakraborty is a behavioural scientist whose work is motivated by the need for clear, credible, science communication to urgently and proactively manage the risks that threaten human security and well-being.
-She is from New Jersey in the United States, where her parents migrated from India.
+Dr Sweta Chakraborty is a behavioural scientist from New Jersey in the United States, where her parents migrated from India.
+Her work is about providing clear, credible, science communication to manage the risks that threaten human security and well-being.
 She studied Decision Science at Carnegie Mellon University and has a PhD in Behavioural Science from King’s College London.
 She is currently the US representative for the climate action network [‘We Don’t Have Time’](https://www.wedonthavetime.org/about-us).

 #### Flight Free Fact: